barraca07/PyDarts/README.md

 ## Example Outputs

-### A plot of the expected score calculated across the dartboard, with a marker showing the maximum, i.e. the location that the player should aim to maximise their scoring long-term:
+### A plot of the expected score calculated across the dartboard, with a marker showing the maximum, i.e. the location that the player should aim to maximise their long-term scoring average:

 ![alt text](static\output_example.png)